prestodb/presto/presto-docs/src/main/sphinx/connector/cassandra.rst

 ``cassandra.transport-factory-options``            Allows for the specification of arbitrary options to be passed to
                                                    the Thrift connection factory.

-``cassandra.client.read-timeout``                  Number of milliseconds the Cassandra driver will wait for an
+``cassandra.client.read-timeout``                  Maximum time the Cassandra driver will wait for an
                                                    answer to a query from one Cassandra node.
 Note that the underlying Cassandra driver may retry a query against more than one node in the event of a read timeout.
 Increasing this may help with queries that use an index.

-``cassandra.client.connect-timeout``               Number of milliseconds the Cassandra driver will wait to establish
+``cassandra.client.connect-timeout``               Maximum time the Cassandra driver will wait to establish
                                                    a connection to a Cassandra node.
 Increasing this may help with heavily loaded Cassandra clusters.